-Let’s go back to our astronomical analogy for a moment: if each piece of company data is a star, an employee password is the atmosphere that breaks down any asteroids or deflects any alien attackers that might destroy that data star.
-Weak passwords are synonymous to holes in the atmosphere, leaving your data vulnerable to all manner of cosmic cyberattacks.
+Let’s go back to our astronomical analogy for a moment: if each piece of company data is a star, an employee password is the atmosphere that breaks down any asteroids or deflects any external attackers that might destroy that data star.
+Weak passwords are synonymous to holes in the atmosphere, leaving your data vulnerable to all manner of cyberattacks, including brute force attacks and password spraying.

 The best way to bolster this layer of password defense is by encouraging users to create strong passwords.
 That’s where a password policy comes in.